AilinLuca/ailinluca.github.io/_posts/Books/Fiction/2021-12-30-murata-sayaka-convenience-store-woman.markdown

 ---
 ### First sentence

-"A convenience store is a world of sound." (pg.
+A convenience store is a world of sound. (pg.
 1)

 ### Favorite sentence

-"'No, I can't go with you.
+"No, I can't go with you.
 Think of me as an animal, a convenience store animal.
-I can't betray my instinct.'" (pg.
+I can't betray my instinct." (pg.
 162)

 I like how this is funny, but also the dramatic emotional peak of the story, when the woman realizes where she belongs.